QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 \ which is exactly :eq:`eq-pr4`.

-**Thus, at our guess of the equilibrium price system, the allocation that solves the planning problem also solves the problem faced by a firm within a competitive equilibrium**.
+So at our guess for the equilibrium price system, the allocation that solves the planning problem also solves the problem faced by a firm within a competitive equilibrium.

 By :eq:`ge1` and :eq:`ge2` this allocation is identical to the one that solves the consumer's problem.